edesacee/base/installation/readme.md

 Please complete the following configuration steps before running the project.

-Copy composer.json and prp-flowy-core.js to the root of your plugin folder.
+Copy composer.json and prp-flowy-core.js in the root of your plugin folder.

 ---